Mancini family: Naples line

-The Naples line was descended from Domenico Nicola Mancini who was nominated Marquis of Fusignano by the Prince Francesco of Este, son of the Duke Alfonso of Este, and he moved to the Kingdom of Naples in 1527; Domenico Nicola III, 5° Marquis of Fusignano gained the title of Count Mancini in 1745 by the Pope Benedict XIV; it had as most important member the Count Pasquale Stanislao Mancini (1817–1888), 8° Marquis of Fusignano, illustrious jurist, writer and three times Minister of The Kingdom of Italy (public education, justice and foreign affairs).
+The Naples line was descended from Domenico Nicola Mancini who was nominated Marquis of Fusignano by the Prince Francesco of Este, son of the Duke Alfonso of Este, and he moved to the Kingdom of Naples in 1527; Domenico Nicola III, 5th Marquis of Fusignano gained the title of Count Mancini in 1745 by the Pope Benedict XIV; it had as most important member the Count Pasquale Stanislao Mancini (1817–1888), 8th Marquis of Fusignano, illustrious jurist, writer and three times Minister of The Kingdom of Italy (public education, justice and foreign affairs).

 Various lines derive from the Naples line, among which the noble Federico Mancini (London 1951), Aldo Mancini (Foggia 1938), Count of Montefortino and knight of the Sovereign Order of Saint John of Jerusalem, and of the Teutonic Order, and the son Giorgio Mancini (Rome 1974), and the San Vittore line (from the hamlet of San Vittore del Lazio where the family got wide terrains and properties) founded by the Count Antonio Mancini in 1800 with his representative Count Adriano Fulvio Mario Mancini (Rome 1952) and the son Count Federico Adriano Mario La Longa Mancini (Rome 1979).

 Mancini of Rome

-The Mancini family was called de Lucij (or simply Lucij) in Rome for the fishes on its coat of arms.
+The Mancini family was called de Lucij (or simply Lucij) in Rome for the fish on its coat of arms.
 Many of the members were "Conservatori all'Urbe".
-The first known member of the family is Lucio Mancini who lived in 990.
-In the centuries the family had various lines that thrived with nobility everywhere, particularly at Fermo where the first memories go back to 1160 giving to the city Priori, Consoli, Gonfalonieri and Dottori, but the most important are the Sicily line and the Nevers line.
+The first known member of the family is Lucio Mancini, who lived in 990.
+In the centuries, the family had various lines that thrived with nobility everywhere, particularly at Fermo, where the first memories go back to 1160, giving to the city Priori, Consoli, Gonfalonieri and Dottori, but the most important are the Sicily line and the Nevers line.